eclipse-themes/Eclipse-Themes/BRAND_GUIDELINES.md

 - For syntax highlighting, use the specified colors for each token type
 - Always test the theme in both light and dark environments

-## License
-These brand guidelines are part of the Eclipse Theme project and are available under the MIT License.